Genma Wars: Anime film

-Harmagedon: Genma Wars (幻魔大戦 ‒ハルマゲドン‒, Genma Taisen: Harumagedon) is a science fiction anime movie released in 1983, based largely on the first Genma Wars volumes.
+Genma Wars: Har-Magedon (幻魔大戦 ‒ハルマゲドン‒, Genma Taisen: Harumagedon) is a science fiction anime movie released in 1983, based largely on the first Genma Wars volumes.
 The movie was directed by Rintaro, with character designs by Katsuhiro Otomo.
 Kadokawa (as spearheaded by Haruki Kadokawa, the president of the company) and Madhouse produced the animation.

 Keith Emerson was hired as the music director and composer of the ending theme.
 "Children of the Light" is the ending theme for Harmagedon, composed and sung by Rosemary Butler, Keith Emerson and others.

-The Genma Wars movie has been available in the US as Harmagedon on VHS and Laserdisc since 1992 and has been released on DVD twice, all by Central Park Media, once as a very early, barebones, DVD release and a second time as a more robust release complete with a Rintaro commentary track.
+The Genma Wars movie has been available in the North America as Harmagedon on VHS and Laserdisc since 1992 and has been released on DVD twice, all by Central Park Media, once as a very early, barebones, DVD release and a second time as a more robust release complete with a Rintaro commentary track.